DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 touch <name_of_your_scraper>_test.py
 ```

-2. Open this file and copy-paste the contents of any other test file within this `tests/` directory into your new file.
+2. Open this file you just made and copy-paste the contents of any other test file (e.g. [this one](https://github.com/DataKind-DC/capital-nature-ingest/edit/master/tests/ans_test.py)) into your new test file.

 3. Change the import statement on line 5 to reference you're event scraper file